sdslabs/Rubeus/README.md

 Setup instructions for Rubeus are explained [here](SETUP.md).
 Also make sure to read the [contribution guidelines](CONTRIBUTING.md).
 A good start would be trying to build Rubeus on your personal systems.

 ## <a name=how>How can I contribute?
-Anyone is invited to contribute to Rubeus either through opening issues on Github, making pull requests, adding [Wiki pages](https://github.com/sdslabs/Rubeus/wiki), talking to the community at [our chat website](https://chat.sdslabs.co).
+Everyone reading this is invited to contribute to Rubeus either through opening issues on Github, making pull requests, adding [Wiki pages](https://github.com/sdslabs/Rubeus/wiki) and talking to the community at [our chat website](https://chat.sdslabs.co).
 Make sure to read the [contribution guidelines](CONTRIBUTING.md) to ease your way in.

-## <a name=when>When can I use Rubeus?
-All game engine core sub-systems are in place and a final architecture is the current goal to achieve.
-We can have a release when that's done.

 ## <a name=remarks>Remarks